The Gamperdonatal – Nenzinger Himmel and the Salarueltal

 The moraines near Nenzinger Himmel, between approximately 1280 m and 1370 m, show a somewhat chaotic pattern.
 They almost exclusively consist of debris derived from the Hauptdolomit formation, which is exposed in the steep southern and eastern slopes of the Salarueltal, a large cirque to the west of the Panüeler Kopf (2859 m) and Salaruel Kopf (2841 m) summits.
 The glacier responsible for the deposition of the morainic material thus came from the Salarueltal rather than from the Güfelalpe area in the southernmost part of the Gamperdonatal, where the river Meng springs up.
 The northern exposure and excellent shielding from the sun by the high southern and eastern walls are factors promoting glacier development in the Salarueltal.
 Small depressions, reflecting ice-cored deposition, and preserved meltwater outlets are evidence of the dynamic conditions at the former glacier front near Nenzinger Himmel.
 Locally, undercutting and erosion by the local rivers, formation of post-glacial alluvial and debris fans and small-scale mass movements have modified the original shape of the moraines.
 Some moraines have been excavated for construction material (several small pits), and summer houses have been built on top.

 Geomorphological map (left) and potential geoconservation map (right) of the Nenzinger Himmel area and the Salarueltal.
-The digital polygonal geomorphological map (legend: Geodiversity-Geoconservation) is displayed as a semi-transparent overlay on a classical geomorphological map (legend: Geomorphological mapping).
-The contour interval of the potential geoconservation map is 25 m.
+The digital polygonal geomorphological map (legend: level Tier 3 of hierarchical Geomorphological mapping) is displayed as a semi-transparent overlay on a classical geomorphological map (legend: classical Geomorphological mapping).
+The contour interval of the potential geoconservation map is 25 m; green = high significance or potential geoconservation site; yellow = medium signifcance; beige = low significance.

 Five groups can be differentiated in the series of moraines between 1500 m and 1800 m at the mouth of the Salarueltal, reflecting the spasmodic retreat of the Salarueltal Glacier at the end of the last glaciation.
 The Hirschsee, a small lake in the valley, is formed within the arc of one of the moraine accumulations; it is fed by numerous springs at the foot of the large scree slope below the steep cliffs of a pronounced niche in the Oberzalimkopf-Spusagangscharte divide.